The Uniquely Scottish Charm of Edinburgh's Festivals

 The growth of cinema and television did not however kill the desire for more traditional Scottish forms, such as storytelling.
 That Scotland has one of the world’s most admired storytelling festivals should come as no surprise.
 The oral tradition is strong in northern European cultures in general and Scotland in particular, through the great Gaelic traditions.
 The storytelling festival gathering – in Gaelic, the ceilidh – is seen as art and hospitality combined, with true storytelling happening when the story is told person to person, live, without print or technology.

-The founder of the festival, Donald Smith, was drawn into a ferment about Scottish cultural identity and values in his early adulthood and in that crucible he discovered some very old storytelling traditions which seemed to him to meet a contemporary need.
-And it was that point that he and others started to try and reconnect live storytelling traditions with contemporary society launching the festival in 1989.
-The Festival now has its home in the Scottish Storytelling Centre – the world’s first purpose built storytelling centre - which incorporates John Knox House which dates back to 1470, making it and the attached Moubray House, the oldest, original medieval building surviving on the Royal Mile.
+The founder of the Scottish International Storytelling Festival, Donald Smith, was drawn into a ferment about Scottish cultural identity and values in his early adulthood and in that crucible he discovered some very old storytelling traditions which seemed to him to meet a contemporary need.
+And it was at that point that he and others started to try and reconnect live storytelling traditions with contemporary society launching the festival in 1989.
+The Festival now has its home in the Scottish Storytelling Centre – the world’s first purpose built storytelling centre - incorporating John Knox House which dates back to 1470, making it and the attached Moubray House, the oldest, original medieval building surviving on the Royal Mile.
 The house is associated with one of the most dramatic and turbulent times in Scottish History – the Scottish Reformation – which resulted in the outbreak of civil war and the abdication of Mary, Queen of Scots.
-An appropriate place for the home of storytelling.
+An appropriate place to tell a few tales, tall or otherwise.

 Something had to change – and a movement began which sought to explore the possibilities of stretching children’s theatre within the context of a storytelling culture.
 So the seeds were sown for the opening in Edinburgh of the then ‘Scottish’ International Children's Festival, as an annual showcase for the best children’s theatre from around the globe.
 That it has done its job can be seen in the comment many years later by the renowned critic Joyce McMillan: “After 20 years as a professional theatre critic in Scotland, I can say honestly that, in my opinion, the country's finest theatre festival is the Edinburgh International Children’s Festival’.